 Many will claim that either can make or know of the best BBQ in Austin and will go to great lengths to defend their claims.
-Some joints that you’ll hear of quite often are Franklin Barbecue, John Mueller Meat Company, and Le Barbecue.
+Some joints that you’ll hear of quite often are Franklin Barbecue and la Barbecue.

 If you find that Austin just can’t satiate your bloodthirsty barbecue appetite, then consider making a road trip outside the city.
 Lockhart is often considered the BBQ capital of Texas and is only a 45-minute drive from Austin.

 Mexican food is the second most popular food in Austin and can be found just about everywhere – in the restaurants and on the streets.
 Granted, it’s most often of the Tex-Mex kind, which isn’t very authentic.